loggit2

 loggit2::stop("This error message will be logged because the log level is set to ERROR.")

-#> Error in eval(expr, envir, enclos): This error message will be logged because the log level is set to ERROR.
+#> Error: This error message will be logged because the log level is set to ERROR.

 loggit2::with_loggit(log_level = "DEBUG", {